browniebroke/browniebroke.com/src/pages/blog/2020-01-05-self-host-typographyjs-fonts-with-gatsby/index.md

 ---
 date: 2020-01-05
 author: browniebroke
-title: 'Self-host your Typography.js fonts with Gasby'
+title: "Self-host your Typography.js fonts with Gasby"
-description: 'How to self-host the fonts used by your Typography.js theme with GatsbyJS.'
+description: "How to self-host the fonts used by your Typography.js theme with GatsbyJS."
 og_image: gatsbyjs-logo.png
 tags:
   - gatsby